-Output parameters SOG+STW SOG only DL2 system: Set to SOG+STW DL2 calculates and displays SOG+STW in two axis.
+Output parameters SOG+STW DL2 system: Set to SOG+STW SOG only DL2 calculates and displays SOG+STW in two axis.
 VBW, VHW, VLW NMEA sentences on the DL2 includes STW and SOG from DL2.
 DL21 system: Set to SOG only DL21 has STW parameter to radars etc comes from the DL1 part, and the SOG comes from the DL2 part.
 Both STW (from DL1) and SOG (from DL2) can be sent from DL2 NMEA output.
 To ensure this the button "SOG only" is set in the DL2 set up, and then disables the STW parts of the DL2.
 Instead the DL1 STW (single axis) still be displayed on the screens.
-The NMEA output from DL2 will change so that STW speed and trip (from DL1) is available in the VBW, VHW, VLW NMEA sentences on the DL2.(SOG still from DL2) Primary STW Frequency (High freq), Low freq The high high frequency option is only available in DL2 software ver 1.1.0 and higher. with DL2 sensors serial number 170373 and higher.
+The NMEA output from DL2 will change so that STW speed and trip (from DL1) is available in the VBW, VHW, VLW NMEA sentences on the DL2.(SOG still from DL2) Primary STW (High freq), Low The high high frequency option is only available in DL2 software Frequency freq ver 1.1.0 and higher. with DL2 sensors serial number 170373 and higher.
 Not available in DL21 The STW parameter can measure at both high (850-910kHz) and low (265-278kHz) frequency.
 High is normally better, but the user can change to low frequency.
 Both frequencies are calibrated during a Sea test calibration, and the Current primary is displayed in the Calibration settings as default.
 SOG Freq.
-Change point (0) 0-10m The SOG parameter is also improved in shallow water by us- ing the high frequency.
-This value is the depth at which the SOG starts using the high frequency
+(0) 0-10m The SOG parameter is also improved in shallow water by using Change point the high frequency.
+This parameter is currently not in use